not-implemented/raspicam-timelapse/README.md

 TODO
 ----

-- Implement as a service (start on boot, restart on crash, ...)
+- Implement as a service (start on boot, restart on crash, restart raspistill after crash)
-- Implement cron-mode (and automatic recover in raspistill mode after reboot)
+- Remove cron-mode
-- Implement --hflip, --vflip
+- Implement more options in frontend (username/password, camera upside-down with --hflip --vflip, ...)
 - Implement sync of pictures to a remote server and local cleanup
 - Get Dynamic-DNS-Client more stable (trigger on IP adress changes, not just on cable plug)
 - Wi-Fi does not reliably reconnect after broken connection